kouvas/search-et-cli/README.md

+A cli client to download pdf documents from https://search.et.gr/en/advanced-search.
+It's meant for mass download of documents, based on a given date range, for now.

 ```
 # if not on apple silicon you need to install clojure and build it with:
 ❯ clj -T:build ci